Batch Bayesian Active Learning with Partial Batch Label Sampling: Background Setting

+We assume a Bayesian framework where we have a prior joint distribution over all labels $Y_x$, where $Y_x$ is a random variable for the label corresponding to a datapoint $x$.
+After conditioning on training labels, we have a posterior joint distribution over over the unlabeled points.

+We seek to produce a predicted probability vector $p \in \Delta_\mathcal{Y}$ (in the probability simplex over the labels) for points drawn from a test distribution and incur low expected loss $\ell(y,p)$.
+For this work, we use the negative log likelihood $\ell(y,p) = - \ln p[y]$ , where $p[y]$ is the entry of $p$ corresponding to $y\in\mathcal{Y}$.

-Bayesian Decision Theory provides a formal framework for making optimal decisions under uncertainty.
+Bayesian Decision Theory \citep{parmigiani2009decision} provides a formal framework for making optimal decisions under uncertainty.
 It is grounded in the principles of probability theory and utility theory, combining prior beliefs with observed data to guide rational decision-making.
 At its core, the theory assumes that all uncertainty can be quantified probabilistically, and that decisions should be made to minimize expected cost.
+More precisely, Bayesian Decision Theory chooses the action that minimizes the expected cost, where the expectation is taken according to the Bayesian model.